 Arizona P-EBT Pandemic School Meal Replacement Benefits:

 Eligible families will receive a pre-loaded Electronic Benefits Transfer (EBT) card that can be used to purchase groceries.
 Households currently receiving Nutrition Assistance and/or Cash Assistance benefits will have this additional benefit added to their existing EBT cards.
-This benefit is available for every child in the household that is enrolled in the Richard B. Russell National School Lunch Act program in Arizona.
+This benefit is available for every child in the household that is enrolled in the Richard B. Russell National School Lunch Act program in Arizona whose school is either closed or offering a full-time or part-time distance learning model due to the COVID-19 pandemic or is under the age of 6 and receiving Nutrition Assistance (Child Care P-EBT).

 For more information and an FAQ about P-EBT, visit the DES P-EBT webpage, HERE.